Words By Length

 How to Balance Your Letter Rack

-Try to be mindful of maintaining rack balance.
-It’s better if you leave yourself with different vowels, for example, than multiples of the same vowel.
-Set yourself up for more opportunities and more options.
-Sometimes, it’s worth taking a lower score in one move to ensure you have a good variety of letters to use for your next turn.
+Be mindful of maintaining rack balance.
+For example, it’s better if you leave yourself with different vowels than multiples of the same vowel.
+Sometimes, it’s worth taking a lower score in one move to ensure you have a good variety of letters and options for your next turn.